Categories: Camping RecipesDinner

 2. Add the drained white beans and, using the back of a fork, mash the beans with the sweet potato to form a dough.

-(The steps above can be made at home, or in camp.
+(The steps above can be made at home or at camp.
 If making at home, stack the formed patties, separated by a square of parchment or wax paper, and place in a large zip lock bag.
 Refrigerate until ready to grill!)

 Serves 4 | 25 minutes total

-• 1 pound potatoes: Yukon gold, red, or new potatoes will work well.
-If you want to be super patriotic, and have a Trader Joe’s nearby, pick up a bag of their multi colored potato medley
+• 1 pound potatoes: Yukon gold, red, or new potatoes work well.
+If you want to be super patriotic, pick up a bag of Trader Joe’s multi-colored potato medley

 • 2 tablespoons mayo